datanav/docs/configuration.rst

    * - ``from_number``
      - String
-     - A internartional phone number to use as the sender of all messages -
+     - An international phone number to use as the sender of all messages -
      - Yes